stefanrieken/kluski/README.md

         ./test

-You may notice that we generate both direct instructions (in case of '+') as well as calls to both primitive assembly functions ('*') and primitive C functions ('?' = print).
+You may notice that we generate both direct math instructions and primitives written both in assembly (a.o. for math operations as function pointers) and in C.